island-is/island.is/handbook/technical-overview/devops/dockerizing.md

 Yes you can!

-You can run the `create-secret` script and you will be prompted for input.
+You can run the `yarn create-secret` or `./scripts/create-secret.sh` and you will be prompted for input.

 ```bash
 ./scripts/create-secret